Dave Roberts (third baseman)

-David Wayne Roberts (born February 17, 1951), is a former professional baseball third baseman and catcher, who played all or part of ten seasons in Major League Baseball (MLB) with the San Diego Padres, Texas Rangers, Houston Astros, and Philadelphia Phillies, between 1972 and 1982.
+David Wayne Roberts (born February 17, 1951) is an American former professional baseball third baseman and catcher, who played all or part of ten seasons in Major League Baseball (MLB) with the San Diego Padres, Texas Rangers, Houston Astros, and Philadelphia Phillies, between 1972 and 1982.

 San Diego Padres

 1972: First overall pick

 Roberts attended Corvallis High School (Oregon) and played college baseball for the University of Oregon, where he was primarily a shortstop.
 After his junior year, he was made the number one overall pick in the 1972 Major League Baseball Draft by the Padres on June 6.

 The following day, he signed with the Padres, and later that day made his major league debut, becoming the sixth player to go straight to the majors after being drafted without first playing in the minor leagues.
 He appeared in the second game of a doubleheader against the Pittsburgh Pirates, entering the game in the 12th inning at third base and going 0-for-3.

 Roberts spent most of the remainder of the 1972 season as the Padres' regular third baseman.
 However, he was shifted to second base in mid-September following the promotion of Dave Hilton from the minors.
 Overall, he hit .244 with five home runs and 33 runs batted in.

-Dave Roberts was playing 3rd base on July 18 when Steve Arlin came within one out of no-hitting the Philadelphia Phillies until Denny Doyle bounced a single over Roberts head.
+Dave Roberts was playing 3rd base on July 18 when Steve Arlin came within one out of a no-hitter against the Philadelphia Phillies until Denny Doyle bounced a single over Roberts head.
 Padres Manager Don Zimmer was playing his infield in to guard against the bunt.